ojasb024/MIPS-5-stage-pipelined-32-bit-CPU/README.md

 <img width="1612" height="172" alt="image" src="https://github.com/user-attachments/assets/d851a828-8502-4789-8b6c-627452007b66" />

 ### Hazard detection unit
 The hazard detection unit handles load-use hazards when a loaded value is used by the next instruction.
-The forwarding unit can forward `EXMEM_ALU_result` from MEM for next-instruction dependencies, or `write_back_data` from WB for dependencies two instructions later. `write_back_data` is selected by the WB MUX from `MEMWB_ALU_result`, `MEMWB_load_data`, or `MEMWB_PC_plus4` depending on the instruction (`MEMWB_PC_plus4` is used for linking).
-Therefore, a load must be at least two instructions ahead for direct forwarding otherwise the hazard unit inserts a one-cycle NOP in between to allow correct forwarding.
+The forwarding unit can forward `EXMEM_ALU_result` from MEM for next-instruction dependencies or `write_back_data` from WB for dependencies two instructions later. `write_back_data` is selected by the WB MUX that has inputs of all types of writeback data including load value data.
+Therefore a load must be at least two instructions ahead for forwarding, if less, then the hazard unit inserts a one-cycle NOP in between to allow correct forwarding.
 The Hazard unit achieves this by detecting a match between `IDEX_rt` (Execute) and `rs` or `rt` (Decode) while `IDEX_mem_read` is high.
 If match is detected it sets `PC_en` and `IFID_en` to low and sets `hazard_IDEX_flush` to high which pauses the Fetch and Decode stage for 1 clock cycle while ID/EX, EX/MEM and MEM/WB continue.
 Since PC and IFID are paused, the `hazard_IDEX_flush` signal is needed IDEX outputs a NOP instead of the same instruction in Decode stage.

-### Instructions:
+### Test Instructions:
 ```
 20080000    // addi  $t0, $zero, 0
 2009000A    // addi  $t1, $zero, 10